-The higher the quality of results on search engines, the more likely you are to use the search engine again.
+The higher the quality of search results on search engines, the more likely you are to use the search engine again.
 SEO techniques help search engines understand what the content is about in order to provide high quality and relevant results for their users.

 Internet users don’t pay for search results.
 But advertisers pay the likes of Google and Bing for pay-per-click ads.
 PPC ads are usually placed alongside organic search results.
 You can distinguish them from organic results through the “Ad” tag found next to their URLs.

 The bigger the number of people using search engines, the more advertisers they’re able to attract.

 The Technical Explanation

 Now you might look at other search engines and wonder, “How do they work?”

 Search engines have spiders… but not the creepy, crawly kind!